(Translate this site)

 "You swear?"

 "Yeah, I swear Gannon.
 I really don't want you to die.
 I just want to be left alone.
-That's all."
-I told him.
+That's all," I told him.

 He really had no choice but to take my word and actions at face value.
 He sighed.

-"OK."
+"Okay."
 I figured that last comment was some inside joke between Gannon and Sonny which would confirm Gannon's words to be voluntary in nature.

+"Thanks."
 Gannon seemed to pass out after that.
 He was one tough bastard.
 I hoped to God I'd never see him again.
 And that he truly would be able to loosen his tourniquets when needed.
 Otherwise the docs might have to take his limbs after all.
 If he lived.

 Well, Gannon had surely known the life of an assassin was high-risk when he took it on.